Icinga/icingaweb2/doc/02-Installation.md

 #### Icinga Web 2 Manual Database Setup <a id="web-setup-manual-from-source-database"></a>

-Create the database and add a new user as shown below for MySQL:
+Create the database and add a new user as shown below for MySQL/MariaDB:

 ```
 sudo mysql -p